Just released: How to raise venture capital in 2023

 Professional Transcription Can Boost Your Search Rankings

 SEO has become an integral part of marketing, essential in making your content discoverable.
 Yet, with video, improving your search rankings can be a challenge, as search engines have difficulty understanding video content.
 Though often overlooked, transcription can bolster your SEO and make the content you’ve already created accessible to a wider audience.
+For further reading on teaming with SEO experts to help make your content more accessible, here’s a guide to hire SEO experts

 For people and search engines to be able to find your content, you need text.
 Creating captions, subtitles, and/or transcripts for your video content creates opportunities for more people to discover exactly what you have to offer.
 A great video transcript will naturally have many long-tail keywords that pertain to the unique content of your video.